Mehran Karimi Nasseri

-Mehran Karimi Nasseri (مهران کریمی ناصری, /fa/; 1945 – 12 November 2022), also known as Sir, Alfred Mehran, was an Iranian refugee who lived in the departure lounge of Terminal 1 in Charles de Gaulle Airport from 26 August 1988 until July 2006, when he was hospitalized.
-His autobiography was published as a book, The Terminal Man, in 2004.
-Nasseri's story inspired the 1993 film Lost in Transit and the 2004 film The Terminal.
-He returned to living at the airport in September 2022, and died there of a heart attack in November 2022.
+Mehran Karimi Nasseri (مهران کریمی ناصری, /fa/; 1945 – 12 November 2022), also known as Sir, Alfred Mehran, was an Iranian refugee who lived in the departure lounge of Terminal 1 at Charles de Gaulle Airport from 26 August 1988 until July 2006.
+Initially stranded due to lack of valid travel documents, he chose to remain at the airport despite being granted residency in Belgium in 1995 and France in 1999.

+Nasseri was hospitalized in 2006 due to declining health and lived in various shelters in Paris for the following sixteen years.
+He returned to live at the Charles de Gaulle Airport in September 2022 and died there of a heart attack two months later.
+Nasseri's autobiography was published as a book, The Terminal Man in 2004.
+His life story inspired the 1993 film Lost in Transit and the 2004 film The Terminal.

 Early life

 Nasseri was born in the Anglo-Persian Oil Company settlement located in Masjed Soleyman, Iran.
 His father, Abdelkarim, was an Iranian doctor working for the company which allowed Nasseri to grow up relatively affluently.
 Nasseri has claimed that he was the result of an illegitimate affair, and that his mother was a nurse from Scotland working in the same place but had also claimed a Swedish mother.
 However, these claims were never substantiated, and it is most likely that Nasseri's mother was an Iranian homemaker.
 Aged 28, he arrived in the United Kingdom in September 1973, to take a three-year course in Yugoslav studies at the University of Bradford.